CamMcLeod/Mastery/README.md

 ![Alt Text](readme%20files/sessionEnds.gif)

-The user can then add a note for the recorded session:
+The user can then finish the session:

 ![Alt Text](readme%20files/addANote1.gif)

+Then add a note and save the recorded session:

 ![Alt Text](readme%20files/addANote2.gif)